sarxos/webcam-capture/README.md

 # Webcam Capture API

 This library allows you to use your build-in or external webcam directly from Java.
-It's designed to abstract commonly used camera features and support multiple capturing farmeworks.
+It's designed to abstract commonly used camera features and support various capturing farmeworks.

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.github.sarxos/webcam-capture/badge.svg)](http://search.maven.org/#artifactdetails|com.github.sarxos|webcam-capture|0.3.10|bundle)
 [![Build Status](https://img.shields.io/travis/sarxos/webcam-capture.svg?branch=master)](http://travis-ci.org/sarxos/webcam-capture)
 [![Coverage Status](https://img.shields.io/coveralls/sarxos/webcam-capture.svg?branch=master)](https://coveralls.io/r/sarxos/webcam-capture?branch=master)

+## Rationale

+Assume situation when your code depends on some capturing framework, but suddenly you have to drop it and use different, maybe newer one (e.g. replace archaic JMF with newest GStreamer).
+By doing this you will have to rewrite significant piece of your code because these frameworks are completely differend and not compatible at all.
+This is where Webcam Capture API comes to save the world - it was created to remove the burden of such situations so you do not have to rewrite your code never again, but instead you can simply switch the driver class to different one.

 ## Features

-1. Simple, thread-safe and non-blocking API,
+* Simple, thread-safe and non-blocking API,
-2. No additional software required,
+* No additional software required,
-3. Supports multiple platforms (Windows, Linux, Mac OS, etc) and various architectures (32-bit, 64-bit, ARM),
+* Supports multiple platforms (Windows, Linux, Mac OS, etc) and various architectures (32-bit, 64-bit, ARM),
-4. Get images from build-in or USB-connected PC webcams,
+* Get images from build-in or USB-connected PC webcams,
-5. Get images from IP / network cameras (as MJPEG or JPEG),
+* Get images from IP / network cameras (as MJPEG or JPEG),
-6. Offers ready to use motion detector,
+* Offers ready to use motion detector,
-7. All required JARs Available in Maven Central,
+* All required JARs Available in Maven Central,
-8. Offers possibility to expose images as MJPEG stream,
+* Offers possibility to expose images as MJPEG stream,
-9. It is available as Maven dependency or standalone ZIP binary (with all dependencies included),
+* It is available as Maven dependency or standalone ZIP binary (with all dependencies included),
-10. Swing component to display video feed from camera,
+* Swing component to display video feed from camera,
-11. Swing component to choose camera (drop down),
+* Swing component to choose camera (drop down),
-12. Multiple capturing frameworks are supported:
+* Multiple capturing frameworks are supported:
   * [OpenIMAJ](http://www.openimaj.org/),
   * [LTI CIVIL](http://sourceforge.net/projects/lti-civil/),
   * [Java Media Framework (JMF)](http://www.oracle.com/technetwork/java/javase/tech/index-jsp-140239.html),